ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 4. symlink `/usr/local/lib/libxfconf-0.so.3.0.0` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
 5. take the symlinks `/usr/local/lib/libxfconf-0.so.3` and `/usr/local/lib/libxfconf-.so` which point to `/usr/local/lib/libxfconf-0.so` from the upstream xfconf library and place them into you system

+This can be also achieved using the [system replace script](scripts/replace-system-xfconf.sh).
+These changes can be reverted with the [system restore script](scripts/restore-system-xfconf.sh).
+Note, that both scripts must be run directly within the build root.
+However, there are more convenient ways to achieve that as described [below](#using-the-binding-as-a-replacement-in-xfce).

 ## Using the binding as a replacement in Xfce

 It is currently possible to use this binding instead of Xfconf in order to start and use Xfce.